kartoffelquadrat/MavenSnippetLibrary/docs/minimalpom.md

 ```

 ## Changes

+Next go over below list and make sure to updated the indicated fields:

  * Replace the ```groupId``` tag content by something that [describes your group](layout/#groupid-artifactid-packages).
  * Replace the ```artifactId``` tag content by something that [describes your project purpose](layout/#groupid-artifactid-packages).